johnmorehouse/EC330_UrbanEcon/README.md

   - [Ed Rubin](http://edrub.in/): For the slide aesthetic and for answering my never - ending `R` questions.

+  - [Grant McDermoot](https://grantmcdermott.com/): For his class, which continues to be useful in too many ways to list -- and use of occassional code snippet for this class

 ## Schedule

 __Lectures:__ Tuesday & Thursday 4:00-5:20 pm [McKenzie Hall 240A](https://map.uoregon.edu/c721c7d95)